 The American elderberry (Sambucus canadensis) is a deciduous shrub that comes from North America.
 It is also known as the pie elder, American elder, black elderberry, elder-blow, sweet elder, or just elderberry.
-Each spring this fast-growing plant is covered with clusters of tiny white flowers that are followed by purplish-black fruit.
-The flowers and fruit have applications in alternative medicine, though its sibling (common elderberry, or Sambucus nigra) is the species that is usually used for healing.
+In late June, this fast-growing plant is covered with clusters of tiny white flowers that are followed by purplish-black fruit.

 The botanical name associated with this shrub is Sambucus canadensis and it is in the Adoxaceae family or Caprofoliaceae, depending on the botanist.
 Some consider this to be a subspecies of the common elderberry and write the name as Sambucus nigra subsp. canadensis.
 It should be planted in the spring.